Henry Mountains

 The Henry Mountains is a mountain range located in the southeastern portion of the U.S. state of Utah that runs in a generally north-south direction, extending over a distance of about 30 mi.
 They were named by Almon Thompson in honor of Joseph Henry, the first secretary of the Smithsonian Institution.
-The nearest town of any size is Hanksville, Utah, which is north of the mountains.
+The nearest towns are Bicknell, Torrey, and Hanksville, which are north of the mountains.
 The Henry Mountains were the last mountain range to be added to the map of the 48 contiguous U.S. states (1872), and before their official naming by Thompson were sometimes referred to as the "Unknown Mountains."
 In Navajo, the range is still referred to as Dził Bizhiʼ Ádiní ("mountain whose name is missing").

-The great majority of the land within the Henry Mountains is owned by the U.S. Bureau of Land Management.
-A herd of 350 American Bison roams freely in the Henrys.
+Most lands within the Henry Mountains are federally owned, public lands administered by the U.S. Bureau of Land Management.
+A herd of 350 American bison roams freely in the Henrys.